 We believe that partnerships and collaboration across the full value chain – from the supplier and manufacturer, through to the shopper and waste management companies – is needed to tackle the biggest challenges we face to creating a waste-free world.

 That’s why we are a founding member of the which has a vision for an economy where plastics never become waste.
 It brings together the entire plastics packaging value chain behind this vision – governments, businesses, local authorities, NGOs and consumers – and commits to a set of world-leading targets.
 These include eliminating problematic or unnecessary single-use packaging through redesign, innovation or alternative (reuse) delivery models.

 Working in collaboration with partners we’re investing in research to develop the next generation of packaging and plastic recycling, finding ways to deliver the same high-quality products and experience to our consumers whilst eliminating un-necessary plastics and waste.

-We were a founding member with four other branded manufacturers in the UK to launch The Flexible Plastic Fund – a new £1 million fund and cross-industry collaboration to drive flexible plastic collection and recycling in the UK, so it can be re-used again and again.
+We were a founding member with four other branded manufacturers in the UK to launch The Flexible Plastic Fund – a cross-industry collaboration to drive flexible plastic collection and recycling in the UK, so it can be re-used again and again.

 Working with Veolia, Charpak Ltd and HSSMI we’re looking at creating a closed-loop system to recycle 100% clear rigid PET.
 We are researching the ability to use the non-food contact recycled PET produced in this process in our home and personal care products.